 Hosted

-This is the easiest way to integrate an on-ramp into your application because it doesn’t even require an SDK.
+This is the easiest and fastest way to integrate an on-ramp into your application because it doesn’t even require an SDK.

 Basically, it works by directing users to our buy page on a new tab, with a few URL parameters included and the potential for additional customization.